ASSERT-KTH/sorald/docs/HANDLED_RULES.md

 #### Variables should not be self-assigned ([Sonar Rule 1656](https://rules.sonarsource.com/java/type/Bug/RSPEC-1656))

 Any assignment with identical left and right expressions will be processed.
-If the identifier being using in the self-assignment exists as both a local variable and a field, then the left expression will be changed by adding this. at the beginning of the expression.
-In any other case, including cases where there are invocations or access to another class field, such as objectA.b = objectA.b, the assignment will be removed.
+If the identifier being used in the self-assignment exists as both a local variable and a field, then the left expression will be changed by adding `this.` at the beginning of the expression.
+In any other case, including cases where there are invocations or access to another class field, such as `objectA.b = objectA.b`, the assignment will be removed.

 Example:
 ```diff